acratophorux/urban-chainsaw/README.md

 This project aims to perform sentiment analysis and topic classification on Amazon Office Product reviews using natural language processing (NLP) techniques.

+## Dataset Overview

+We are using the Amazon Office Products 5-core dataset, which includes reviews for office products sold on Amazon.com.

+Key characteristics of the dataset:

+- Total number of reviews: 800,357
+- Time span: [You can add this based on the min and max of unixReviewTime]
+- Features include: overall rating, verified purchase status, review text, summary, and timestamps

+Dataset statistics:

+- Ratings distribution:
+  - Mean rating: 4.47 (out of 5)
+  - Median rating: 5.0
+- Review length:
+  - Mean: 241 characters
+  - Median: 108 characters
+  - Min: 1 character
+  - Max: 32,602 characters

+Notable columns:

+- 'overall': The product's rating (1 to 5)
+- 'verified': Boolean indicating if the review is from a verified purchase
+- 'reviewText': The text of the review
+- 'summary': A summary of the review
+- 'unixReviewTime': The time of the review in Unix time

 ## Progress Journal

 ### Wed Jun 26